 - Student Services are being provided remotely.
 See contact info for various services here.

 - The Police Academy and Corrections Academy will continue their classes as scheduled.

-- All extracurricular events and activities are canceled through May 16, including end-of-year recognition ceremonies.
+- All extracurricular events and activities are canceled until further notice, including end-of-year recognition ceremonies.
 Graduation will not be held as scheduled, but plans are forthcoming about an alternate recognition to be held at a later date.

 - Students who will be receiving a financial aid refund should register for direct deposit ASAP to expedite the processing of their financial aid refunds.
 Paper checks will still be cut as scheduled for those who are unable to provide banking information.
 Questions?
 Email firstname.lastname@example.org.